abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ## Partial order

+Law of totality does not look so "set in stone" as the rest of the laws i.e. we can probably think of some situations in which it does not apply.
+For example, if we aim to order all people based on soccer skills there are many ways in which we can rank a person compared to their friends their friend's friends etc. but there isn't a way to order groups of people who never played with one another.

+Remove the law of totality from the laws of linear orders and we get a *partial order* (also a *partially-ordered set*, or *poset*).

+>An partial order is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity, transitivity and antisymmetry.
+{: .definition}

-Like a linear order, a *partial order* (also a *partially-ordered set*, or *poset*) consists of a set plus a relation, with the only difference that, although it still obeys the *reflexive, transitive* and the *antisymmetric* laws, the relation does not obey the law of *totality*, that is, not all elements are necessarily ordered.
-I say "necessarily" because even if all elements are ordered, it is still a partial order (just as a group is still a monoid) --- all linear orders are also partial orders, but not the other way around.
+Every linear order is also a partial order (just as a group is still a monoid), but not the other way around.

 We can even create an *order of orders*, based on which is more general.

 Partial orders are also related to the concept of an *equivalence relations* that we covered in chapter 1, except that *symmetry* law is replaced with *antisymmetry*.